Addax101/Linux-for-Cloud-Engineers/README.md

 * Networking issues: Networking errors, such as connectivity issues or firewall rules, can cause problems when trying to access resources in the cloud.

 * Resource limits: If a user exceeds the limits of a resource, such as storage or compute resources, they may encounter errors when trying to access or use the resource

+## Key Points to note
+* Security: Linux is known for its security features, such as user and file permissions, firewall rules, and built-in security tools.
+However, it's important to keep Linux systems and applications up to date with the latest security patches and updates to prevent vulnerabilities.

+* Scalability: Cloud computing allows you to scale resources up or down as needed.
+When using Linux for cloud engineering, it's important to consider how your systems and applications will scale and to design them with scalability in mind.

+* High availability: Cloud systems and applications should be designed to be highly available, meaning that they are always accessible and able to handle a high volume of requests.
+Linux provides a range of tools and resources for building highly available systems, such as load balancers and autoscaling.

+* Cost optimization: Cloud resources come with a cost, and it's important to optimize your usage to minimize expenses.
+Linux provides tools and resources for monitoring and optimizing resource usage to ensure that you are getting the most value for your money.